j2css/j2c/README.md

 # j2c

-A small JavaScript object to CSS compiler. ~730 bytes mingzipped.
+JavaScript object to CSS compiler. ~730 bytes mingzipped.

 Think SASS, but in JSONish syntax.